jbeck018/howlerops/backend-go/TURSO_INTEGRATION_COMPLETE.md

 ## Summary

-The SQL Studio Go backend has been successfully wired up with Turso storage implementation.
+The Howlerops Go backend has been successfully wired up with Turso storage implementation.
 All services are properly integrated and the application is ready for both local development and production deployment.

 ## Architecture Overview